Imgkl/RasaServer/README.md

 **The Problem:** Browsing by genre doesn't match how you actually choose movies.
 "Action" doesn't tell you if it's a brainless popcorn flick or a slow-burn thriller.

-**The Solution:** Mood-based organization.
+**The Solution:** Movie's mood-based organization.
 Instead of "Thriller," you browse:
 - 🎭 **Dialogue-Driven** - Character-focused narratives
 - 🌧️ **Rain & Neon Aesthetic** - Cyberpunk/neo-noir vibes
 - 🧠 **Brainmelt Zone** - Mind-bending psychological films